 Principal Aguinaga, like many other people, enjoys being outdoors, exercising, and even leads indoor cycling classes, called “spinning,” at a variety of gyms around the city.
 Just like every other person, he also has dislikes.
 Aguinaga hates cheese and recently, Diet Coke, and is, according to him, a “recovering Diet Coke addict.”

-Aguinaga has worked in the Kalamazoo Public Schools district for 13 years now, four of those years have been here at Loy Norrix.
-Starting as a social studies teacher in the 2005-2006 school year, Aguinaga began working at Maple Street Magnet School for the Arts.
+Aguinaga has worked in the Kalamazoo Public Schools district for 13 years now, five of those years have been here at Loy Norrix.
+Starting as a social studies teacher in the 2006-2007 school year, Aguinaga began working at Maple Street Magnet School for the Arts.

 After four years teaching, Aguinaga moved into the role of instructional coach, where he worked with teachers to help them improve their teaching skills for his final two years at Maple Street.